EffectsLab Pro

-EffectsLab Pro was a visual effects software product developed by FXhome.
+EffectsLab Pro is a discontinued visual effects software product developed by FXhome.
 It has since been superseded by the FXhome HitFilm range.

 The company also produced a limited functionality version, EffectsLab Lite, containing just the Particle engine.
 A more extensive product, VisionLab Studio, combined the functionality of EffectsLab Pro and the company's CompositeLab Pro product with enhancements to both.

 Effects Engines

 The effects are generated by the program's effect engines: